michardy/elastic-index/README.md

 Indexes single documents into Elasticsearch 6.0.
 That's it.

 ## Why?
-Most of the crates available for Elasticsearch don't support Elasticsearch 6.0 and I just need to index single documents into elasticsearch
+Most of the crates available for Elasticsearch don't support Elasticsearch 6.0 and I only need to index single documents into Elasticsearch.